Jeremy McNichols: Tampa Bay Buccaneers

 McNichols was drafted by the Tampa Bay Buccaneers in the fifth round (162nd overall) of the 2017 NFL draft.
 He was the 17th running back selected in that year's draft.
-He was released on September 2.
+McNichols was released on September 2.

 San Francisco 49ers (first stint)

 On September 4, 2017, McNichols was signed to the practice squad of the San Francisco 49ers.
 He was promoted to the active roster on November 29.

 On September 1, 2018, McNichols was waived by the 49ers.

 Indianapolis Colts

 On September 3, 2018, McNichols was signed to the Indianapolis Colts' practice squad.
 He was released 10 days later, but was re-signed on September 18.
 McNichols was promoted to the active roster on September 28, but was waived four days later.

 Denver Broncos

-On October 10, 2018, McNichols signed to the Denver Broncos practice squad.
+On October 10, 2018, McNichols signed to the Denver Broncos' practice squad.

 Tennessee Titans (first stint)

 On December 3, 2018, McNichols was signed by the Tennessee Titans off the Broncos' practice squad.
 He was waived on August 31, 2019.